-So, to access data on blockchains, humans employ special tools.
-These include special tools known as blockchain explorers.
+To access data on blockchains, humans use specialized tools, such as blockchain explorers.

-A blockchain explorer is a web-based tool that allows you to view and explore data stored on a blockchain.
+A blockchain explorer is a web-based tool that lets you view and analyze data stored on a blockchain.
 Popular blockchain explorers include Etherscan, CoinMarketCap, BscScan, and Blockchain.com Explorer.
 They are the search engines of blockchains, just like Google and Bing are the search engines of the web.

 A blockchain is a decentralized ledger.
-It records all the transactions that are verified and approved.
-This is a lot of information, to say the least.
-And much of it is useful to traders and analysts, who regularly need it to make decisions in their line of work.
+It records all verified and approved transactions, which is a ton of information.
+It’s useful to traders and analysts, who regularly need it to make decisions in their line of work.

 For example, you can track specific transactions, check balances of wallet addresses, see which address is sending/receiving money to/from what address, and so on.
 You can also use it to see the transaction fees, hash rate, block difficulty, and the block height of a blockchain.

 Blockchain explorers are a cool way to interact with blockchain technology.
-You get to play around with one of blockchain technology’s biggest features – its transparency.
-You can quite literally become a spy with one of these.
-And spies are cool.
+You get to play around with one of blockchain technology’s biggest features: its transparency.

 A more serious application would be tracking certain addresses, like those belonging to whales.
 Whales are people who hold large amounts of cryptocurrency.
-And because of that, they have the ability to influence the market.
-This makes tracking their activities very important for crypto traders.
+And because of that, they can influence the market.
+Tracking their activities is a big part of due diligence for crypto traders.

 There is also the issue of stolen funds.
-When hackers steal huge amounts of cash, detectives typically use blockchain explorers to track the movement of money.
+When hackers steal large sums of cash, detectives typically use blockchain explorers to track the movement of funds.
 They will know which wallets interact with the money.
-Such wallets end up being blacklisted and banned from exchanges.
+The wallets in question can become blacklisted and banned from exchanges.

-Blockchain explorers also reveal useful insights about a particular blockchain and its cryptocurrency.
-For example, they provide crucial market data, like the transaction volume of an asset, its circulating supply, and market capitalization.
+Blockchain explorers reveal useful insights about a particular blockchain and its native token.
+For example, they provide crucial market data, such as an asset’s transaction volume, circulating supply, and market capitalization.

-What blockchain explorers are able to achieve may seem like magic.
-But it really isn’t.
+What blockchain explorers can achieve may seem like magic to some folks.
 Here’s how they do it:

-A blockchain network is made up of nodes.
-These are basically computers connected in a peer-to-peer network.
+A blockchain network is comprised of nodes.
+These are servers connected in a peer-to-peer network.
 Each one of them stores a complete copy of the blockchain.

-So, to retrieve blockchain data, a blockchain explorer connects to the nodes in the network.
-This gives it access to all on-chain information, including blocks and the transactions they contain and all the relevant information regarding these.
+To retrieve blockchain data, a blockchain explorer connects to the network’s nodes.
+It then receives access to all onchain information, including blocks and the transactions they contain, as well as all relevant information about them.

-Data written on a blockchain is not in human-readable form.
-So, once a blockchain explorer has access to this data, it performs what is probably its most crucial function – parsing the data.
+Data written on a blockchain is not in a human-readable form.
+So, once a blockchain explorer has access to this data, it performs what is probably its most crucial function: parsing it.

 The tool parses through the data to extract all the relevant information that users may be interested in.
 It then interprets the data and transforms it into a human-readable form.

 The information is now ready to be displayed to users.
-However, blockchain explorers don’t just throw the data at you in a pdf, spreadsheet, or CSV file.
-You can still get those formats if you want to.
-But before you do, these tools do another very important thing – present the information in a user-friendly interface.
+However, blockchain explorers don’t just throw the data at you in a PDF, spreadsheet, or CSV file.
+You can still get those formats if you want to, but it isn’t really necessary.
+These tools present the information in a user-friendly interface.

 The UI of a blockchain explorer is designed to be as convenient as possible.
 You have search bars and filters that let you look for specific information.
-Some even have visualizations, like graphs and charts, that make it easy to interpret the data.
+Some even include visualizations, such as graphs and charts, that make it easy to interpret the data.

 The blockchain explorer is also connected to the nodes at all times.
-This means that while using the tool, you get real-time updates.
+Translation?
+While using the tool, you get real-time updates.
 You can watch as new blocks are verified and new transactions are written on the ledger.
-This allows you to stay up-to-date on the latest blockchain activity.
+Users can stay up to date on the latest blockchain activity.

 There are additional features that let users do more than just look at the data.
-For example, experts can export the data elsewhere for further analysis with their preferred data analytic tools.
+For example, experts can export the data to other tools for further analysis.

-There are also Application Programming Interfaces (APIs).
-These are very useful to developers.
+There are also Application Programming Interfaces (APIs), which are useful to developers.
 If you’re building an application, you can use an API to give your app access to the data being displayed by a blockchain explorer.

-Here are some general things you might want to do and how to go about it.
+Here are some general things you might want to do, along with how to go about them.

 No two blockchain protocols are the same.
 Each network has its own unique architecture, nodes, consensus mechanism, and so on.
-Therefore, each one demands a different kind of blockchain explorer.
+That’s why each one demands a different kind of blockchain explorer.

-You will not find a single explorer that helps you retrieve information about both the Ethereum and Bitcoin blockchains.
+You will not find a single explorer that provides information on both the Ethereum and Bitcoin blockchains.
 Instead, each explorer parses and displays information about one particular protocol.

 However, there are sites that host multiple block explorers for multiple blockchains.
-For example, CoinMarketCap has two explorers, one for the Binance Smart Chain (BSC) and the other for the Aptos Chains.
+For example, CoinMarketCap has two explorers, one for the BNB Smart Chain (BSC) and the other for the Aptos Chain.

-Most blockchain explorers will greet you with some general information on the home page.
+Most blockchain explorers greet you with general information on their home page.
 This information depends on the blockchain you’re checking out.

 It might include the price of the protocol’s native cryptocurrency, its circulating supply, and the number of transactions processed per second.
 There may also be the latest number of transactions, the latest number of blocks, and the block rewards.

 There is typically a button for viewing all transactions that have ever been processed on the network.
-The information displayed will include the wallet addresses involved, the time of the transaction, and the amount transacted.
+The information displayed will include the wallet addresses involved, the transaction time, and the amount transacted.
 This ‘view-all’ feature is useful for people who want to do in-depth analysis.

 The same applies when checking a particular transaction or block.
-For a transaction, you need to search the transaction hash.
-This is a string of numbers and letters generated when someone makes a transaction.
+To find a transaction, you need to search for its hash.
+It’s a string of numbers and letters generated when someone makes a transaction.
 It acts as the transaction’s unique ID on the blockchain.

 There are many blockchain explorers.
 Popular ones include: